theyodelinggoatws/theyodelinggoatws.github.io/README.md

 - **Footer**: `src/components/Footer.jsx`
   - Update social links and email

-### Adding Event Details to Google Calendar

-When creating events in Google Calendar, you can add custom details that will appear in the event modal:

-1. **Description Field**: Add HTML content including:
-   - Band names
-   - Event details
-   - Links

-2. **Custom Properties** (via Google Calendar API or extensions):
-   - `flyerImage`: URL to event flyer image
-   - `donationLink`: URL to donation page (Venmo, etc.)
-   - `mapLink`: Custom map link (optional, defaults to location)

-   Note: FullCalendar's Google Calendar plugin has limited support for custom properties.
-For advanced customization, you may need to use the Google Calendar API directly or add event descriptions in HTML format.

 ### Styling

 The site uses TailwindCSS utility classes.
 Customize colors, fonts, and spacing in: